-A substantial portion of CIDA forest projects is concerned with developing forest industry infrastructure-e. g., building sawmills, purchasing lumbering equipment, training forest industry technicians, etc. From 1976-82, about 38 percent of total funding for projects with a forestry component was for projects with a forest industry development component.
+A substantial portion of CIDA forest projects is concerned with developing forest industry infrastructure-e.g., building sawmills, purchasing lumbering equipment, training forest industry technicians, etc. From 1976-82, about 38 percent of total funding for projects with a forestry component was for projects with a forest industry development component.
 Moreover, most of the other projects characterized as nonindustry activities were at least indirectly related to forest industry development-e.g., technical, planning, and inventorying assistance related to exploiting forest resources.

 Some 43 percent of CIDA projects with forestry components are in French-speaking Africa, especially the Sahel.
 Some of these projects are oriented towards sustaining tropical forest resources, including a \$40 million antidesertification project for Upper Volta, scheduled to be implemented from 1982-87.
-Generally, however, there is a lack of emphasis on long-term conservation of forest resources in the financing of many CIDA projects.
-CIDA Forestry Sectorial Guidelines do, however, contain a number of well-formulated suggestions concerning the need to allocate funds for innovative forestry development projects even if they will not show a conventional satisfactory rate of economic return over the first 10 to 12 years.
-In particular, the guidelines suggest that CIDA take initiatives in pioneering afforestation projects in degraded forest areas.
-The guidelines suggest that Food for Peace programs would be an especially appropriate means for implementing such programs.
-The guidelines also recommend increased emphasis on research and implementation of agroforestry systems.
+Generally, however, there is a lack of emphasis on longterm conservation of forest resources in the financing of many CIDA projects.
+CIDA Forestry Sectorial Guidelines do, however, contain a number of well-formulated suggestions concerning the need to allocate funds for innovative forestry development projects even if they will not show a conventional satisfactory and makes its expertise available to foreign environmental scientists and groups.